 - Provide a brief wellness presentation.

 Case in point: Each time we offer an interview to a candidate, they receive an email outlining everything they should be expected to do during the interview.
 One time, we had a candidate accept the offer for an interview after receiving a detailed email from us.
-When we got the part in the interview where we require the candidate to evaluate a health history questionnaire according to ACSM risk stratification, she looked at me and asked, “What’s risk stratification?”
+When we got to the part in the interview where we require the candidate to evaluate a health history questionnaire according to ACSM risk stratification, she looked at me and asked, “What’s risk stratification?”
 Seriously.

 Tip #3: Make sure the candidate understands your audience.